Achievable logoAchievable logo

 • Plantar grasp

-• Define: pressure to sole of feet or lower foot causes toes to curl
+• Define: pressure on the sole or lower foot causes the toes to curl

 • Age appears: birth